nus-unix-workshop/2021-s1/docs/index.md

-# NUS SoC UNIX Workshop
+# NUS UNIX@Home Workshop
 ### AY20/21 Semester 1

 ## About

-The SoC UNIX Workshop is a workshop organized by faculty members of the School of Computing, National University of Singapore, for first-year students.
+The NUS SoC UNIX Workshop is a workshop organized by faculty members of the School of Computing, National University of Singapore, for first-year students.
+This year, we will conduct the "UNIX@Home" version, entirely online via Zoom.

 ## Objectives
 The aims for the workshop are